aeonSolutions/OpenScience-Dataverse-API-C-library/README.md

 ## Instalation & usage

-To learn how to install and use this library, goto the wiki page [here](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/wiki) or by clicking on the top menu.
+To learn how to install and use this library, go to the wiki page [here](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/wiki) or by clicking on the top menu.

 There's an ongoing research project to develop a "[Proof of Concept of a Smart DAQ Device able to Upload Live Experimental Sensor Data to a Data Repository with a Unique Data Fingerprint](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo)"  that discusses an innovative proof-of-concept method for management of collected experimental data in real-time and compatible with any open environment.
 The proposed proof-of-concept smart DAQ device has the minimum hardware characteristics to handle data measurements collection from sensors locally connected to it, store it on a local CSV or SQLite database file and finally connect and synchronize data measurements collected with a data repository hosted remotely on a Dataverse.

 <br>

 ## For more general information
 [Email Dataverse.org](mailto:support@dataverse.org) with software installation questions.
-Please note, response time is generally 24 business hours.
+Please note, that response time is generally 24 business hours.
 Follow Dataverse.org on Twitter: [@dataverseorg](https://twitter.com/dataverseorg)

 <br>